larsiusprime/StealMyIdeas/good_fast_cheap/article.md

 best choice here," and "I'll invest in double-plated starship hulls even though it makes the ships heavier and cost more".
-Instead, the focus will be on a smaller number of overall choices, any and all of which can come in GOOD/FAST/CHEAP varieties, and make you always think about which two you want in which situations.
+Instead, the focus will be on a smaller number of overall choices, any and all of which can come in GOOD/FAST/CHEAP varieties, and make you always think about which two modifiers you want in which situations.